wbamberg/idl-reference/docs/nsITableEditor.md

 </table>

 ### getNextRow(aTableElement) ###
- Get the next row element starting the search from aTableElement
+<code> Get the next row element starting the search from aTableElement

 @param aTableElement Any TR or child-of-TR element in the document